ibmecod/bluemix-hue-filebrowser/README.md

 ## Running the HUE file browser image in another Docker environment

 ### 1. Build the image
-   1. In the other Docker environment with the command
+   1. In the other Docker environment run the command
 ```sh
    docker build -t your_tag_name github.com/ibmecod/bluemix-hue-filebrowser
 ```